Spencer Steer Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Brewers pitching staff ranks 24th in the league.
+- The 8.2 strikeouts per nine innings compiled by the Brewers pitching staff ranks 23rd in MLB.

-- The Brewers' 4.11 team ERA ranks 14th among all MLB pitching staffs.
+- The Brewers have the 14th-ranked team ERA across all league pitching staffs (4.10).

-- The Brewers rank 22nd in baseball in home runs surrendered (111 total, 1.3 per game).
+- Brewers pitchers combine to give up 112 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- His most recent appearance came on Saturday against the Pittsburgh Pirates, when the righty went seven innings, surrendering two earned runs while giving up just one hit.
+- His last appearance was on Sunday against the Pittsburgh Pirates, when the right-hander tossed 6 2/3 innings, surrendering two earned runs while giving up five hits.

+- The 33-year-old has put up a 4.40 ERA and 7.1 strikeouts per nine innings across 15 games this season, while giving up a batting average of .230 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.